-- The fight against white supremacy must be an integral part of fighting against cuts and privatization and defending our right to free collective bargaining.
+- 64 The fight against white supremacy must be an integral part of fighting against cuts and privatization and defending our right to free collective bargaining.
 Exploitation of the working class has always relied on upholding white supremacy and dividing us by race in addition to dividing us by gender, sexuality, religion, ability, age, and ethnic origin.
 While this plan lays out our fight against white supremacy using anti-racism principles it is not to the exclusion of our other work fighting for equity issues.
-Our work as a union and as unionists is inextricably linked to and rooted in fighting against all forms of oppression. - This work is borne from two causes.
+Our work as a union and as unionists is inextricably linked to and rooted in fighting against all forms of oppression. - 65 This work is borne from two causes.
 First, the recent rise in hate crimes rooted in white supremacy specifically targeting Black, Muslim, and Jewish communities impacts both our members and communities.
 Second, our members, predominately Black women, have highlighted both our lack of allyship on this specific issue and the ways structural racism is embedded within our union.
-We hear them and know we must do better. - 68 As a first step, we have developed an Anti-Racism Organizational Action Plan.
+We hear them and know we must do better. - 66 As a first step, we have developed an Anti-Racism Organizational Action Plan.
 This plan addresses some of the structures of white supremacy within the union that prevent the full participation of racialized and Indigenous members in all areas of our union.
 We have also developed materials to combat white supremacy in our communities.
-Both represent starting points to becoming more engaged in work that has been placed on the backburner for too long.
+Both represent starting points to becoming more engaged in work that has been placed on the backburner for too long. - 67 Often, we ask ourselves how human tragedies could have happened.
+When politicians like Andrew Scheer can be elected as a party leader, when white supremacists like Faith Goldy and Paul Fromm feel comfortable running for mayor in two of Ontario's largest cities, and when Yellow Vests feel comfortable showing up to anti-racism rallies, we no longer need to look to our past to find striking examples of hate.
+As unionists, it is our responsibility to respond to hate and to simultaneously organize for a better, more equitable society.